 This is a major advantage because you won’t be forced to pay higher mortgage repayments because the interest rate has increased.

-Check out the table below for a full Pro/Con list on fixing your interest rate.
+Check out the table below for a full Pro/Con list for both interest rates.

 |Easier budgeting, able to plan ahead||Rate drops wont apply to you|